 The town and county seem to have come to agreement: They want some sort of neighborhood plan for northern South Park.

-But on Monday elected officials sparred over whether to plan the area jointly.
+But last Monday, elected officials sparred over whether to plan the area jointly.

 “We could make a motion and do a neighborhood plan tomorrow,” Commissioner Greg Epstein said, noting attorneys had advised commissioners they could move ahead without the town.